 As you can see, often overlooked work—exploration, headers, footers, integration support—accounted for roughly 40% of the NCSBN project.
 These are critical areas of work to a project’s success.
 They certainly were in this case, and we were grateful that the NCSBN team recognized that.

-For the project to be a success, we needed to deliver a usable pattern library of HTML/CSS/JS modules that both we and the NCSBN internal development team could use to create unique templates and pages from scratch.
+For the project to be a success, we needed to deliver a usable design system of HTML/CSS/JS modules that both we and the NCSBN internal development team could use to create unique templates and pages from scratch.
 To do so, we followed basic atomic design principles and built a Grunt and Assemble-based toolset inspired by Pattern Lab.

 We had been evolving our CSS naming conventions for a while, inspired by SMACSS and our previous experiences, but at the time, we had not yet had the opportunity to build a full project with atomic design principles.
 Given the goals of modularity and reusability in this project—and the project’s significant size—it was the perfect opportunity to get atomic.